oscarsaleta/P4/binaries/README.md

-# PRECOMPILED 64-bit BINARIES FOR P4 (POLYNOMIAL PLANAR PHASE PORTRAITS)
+# SCRIPTS FOR DEPLOYING 64-bit BINARIES FOR P4

 ## Latest release
 Check <a href="https://github.com/oscarsaleta/P4/releases">the release page</a> to download the latest version of the compiled binaries for your system.